BStid/Geauxfur/README.md

 # Walkthrough

-View a tour of the website. _Live site no long in service_
+View a tour of the website. _Live site no longer in service_

 ## Step 1